MatteoVicenzino/Minesweeper2025/dev_test_notes.md

 - Cells are revealed correctly when the coordinates is given

 ### Game Tests
-- When the game starts, a minefield grid of correct size is created and the correct number of mines is randomly placed.
+- ~~When the game starts, a minefield grid of correct size is created and the correct number of mines is randomly placed.~~
-- Calling game.revealCell(x, y) should mark the specified cell as revealed and update the internal state (e.g. cell.isRevealed = true, game over if mine, etc.)
+- Calling game.revealCell(x, y) should mark the specified cell as revealed and update the internal state
-- Calling game.flagCell(x, y) should toggle the flagged state of the specified cell, and increase or decrease game.flagsPlaced accordingly.
+- Calling game.flagCell(x, y) should toggle the flagged state of the specified cell, and increase or decrease the counter accordingly.
-- game.getMinesLeft() should return the correct result: totalMines - flagsPlaced, and should reflect changes when flags are added or removed.
+- game.getMinesLeft() should return the correct result, and should reflect changes when flags are added or removed.
 - When a cell is revealed all adjacent cells should be revealed correctly:
   - multiple tests tbd...
 - If a revealed cell contains a mine, the game should immediately end and set gameOver = true.